eimfach/frozen-core/README.md

   core: {
     // immutable property values here
     //only functions allowed (other types are ommited)
-    // 'shares' the state object scope by obtaining a copy (lexical this refers to that copy) /* Every method here only can access that copy but no other method within the object except the inherited base api methods (extend, bubble) */ }
+    // 'shares' the state object scope by obtaining a immutable copy (lexical this refers to that copy) /* Every method here only can access that copy but no other method within the object except the inherited base api methods (extend, bubble) */ }